JoannaPicetti/Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens/README.md

 Planetary DAO and its respective protocols,

-• Global Taxation Protocol
+•Global Taxation Protocol
-• Interplanetary ID system - Global NFT Passports
+•Interplanetary ID system - Global NFT Passports •Planetary ID wallets
-• Planetary ID wallets

 To create → Global Government

 Some core use cases of Planetary DAO - Global Governement

-• Land registry
+•Land registry
-• Transparent gov spending
+•Transparent gov spending
-• Automated taxation Global Tax
+•Automated taxation Global Tax
-• UBI
+•UBI

 Some core use cases of Planet Earth NFT Passports

-• Voting
-• Taxation
+•Voting
+•Taxation
-• Border crossing
+•Border crossing
-• Medical records
+•Medical records

 (or you could get a loan, or purchase a house, etc… all you do in your Nation but worldwide)